 The Alex Family has been serving in Sicily since 2013.

-Keenly focused on developing disciple-making processes within Sicily’s indigenous churches, they’ve a strategic aim at making new disciples, planting new Sicilian churches and building bridges of hope throughout their region, known as Europe’s “crossroads of continents”, reaching even the immigrant, refugee and undocumented communities.
+Keenly focused on developing disciple-making processes within Sicily’s indigenous churches, they’ve a strategic aim at making new disciples, planting new Sicilian churches and building new bridges of hope and community throughout their region, known as Europe’s “Crossroads of Continents”, reaching even into immigrant, refugee and undocumented migrant communities.

 After meeting at bible college in the mid 90’s and serving for 10 years in vocational ministry, Brian and Renee moved their family to Estonia in 2007, where they pastored for a season – responding to a crisis call for leadership.
 God used this season of ministry as a providential stage of training and development for their future work in Sicily.